jnozzi/cocoadev.com/markdown/NSLocalizedString.md

 <code>
 Returns a localized version of a string.

-General/NSString *General/NSLocalizedString(General/NSString *key, General/NSString *comment)
+NSString *NSLocalizedString(NSString *key, NSString *comment) Discussion
-Discussion
 Invokes localizedStringForKey:value:table: on the main bundle and a nil table.
 In order to be parsed correctly by genstrings, key should not contain any high-ASCII characters.

-For more information, see General/NSBundle.
+For more information, see NSBundle.
 </code>

 I have a question: Is the second parameter, the comment parameter, used for key/value lookups?